diegopoli/sample-react-native-albums/README.md

-# React Native Albums Sample
+# React Native Sample Projects
-This sample illustrates the use of [React Native](https://facebook.github.io/react-native/) to build mobile apps with React.
+These samples illustrate the use of [React Native](https://facebook.github.io/react-native/) to build mobile apps with React.

-## Introduction
-This sample shows the use of [React Native](https://facebook.github.io/react-native/) to build a plain-vanilla list of albums of a given singer.

 ## Pre-requisites

 ## Screenshots

-## Getting Started

 ## Authors
 * [**Diego Poli**](https://www.linkedin.com/in/diegopoli)